Zarden92/Noroff-JS2-CA/README.md

 Download project then run these commands:

-1.Clone the Repository: Download or clone the repository to your local machine.
+1. Clone the Repository: Download or clone the repository to your local machine.

 2. npm install bootstrap